opendistro/for-elasticsearch-docs/docs/rca/reference.md

 # RCA reference

-A reference of available RCAs and their purpose can be found on [our Github page](https://github.com/opendistro-for-elasticsearch/performance-analyzer-rca/tree/master/docs)
+You can find a reference of available RCAs and their purposes on [Github](https://github.com/opendistro-for-elasticsearch/performance-analyzer-rca/tree/master/docs).